 - Get Enough Sleep: Get those 7-8 hours (or more) of sleep per night.
 Studies suggest that lack of sleep is associated with more fine lines, wrinkles, and droopy corners of the mouth.

 Marionette lines are an inevitable part of the intrinsic (chronological) aging process but can be exasperated by extrinsic aging factors such as smoking, excessive sun exposure, living in a polluted area, and an unhealthy diet.
-From a solid skincare routine, microneedling, and chemical peels to laser resurfacing, non-surgical skin tightening, and plastic surgery, marionette lines can be controlled.
+From a solid skincare routine, microneedling, and chemical peels to laser resurfacing, and non-surgical skin tightening, marionette lines can be controlled.
 It’s best to speak to a dermatologist, esthetician, or plastic surgeon to come up with the best treatment plan to suit your individual needs.
 Incorporate healthy lifestyle changes such as eating a clean diet, drinking plenty of water, limiting alcohol intake, limiting sun exposure, quitting smoking, getting enough sleep, and reducing stress levels to prevent marionette lines early on — though all of these factors are useful for anyone regardless of age.

 “Skin Anti-Aging Strategies,” US National Library of Medicine National Institutes of Health, July 2012.